w3f/polkadot-wiki/docs/learn/learn-agile-coretime.md

 blockchain projects.
 The parachains produced blocks at a regular interval of 12 seconds, irrespective of the network activity.
-This led to inefficient resource allocation and misplaced economic incentives while producing almost empty blocks under lighter traffic and being unable to Accommodate heavier traffic when it exceeded block limits.
+This led to inefficient resource allocation and misplaced economic incentives while producing almost empty blocks under lighter traffic and being unable to accommodate heavier traffic when it exceeded block limits.
 Agile Coretime resolves all of these drawbacks.

 The figure below shows the core usage for Polkadot 1.0, where the horizontal axis is time, and each